The retailization of healthcare forces marketers to take a new look at how they get patients into the doors of their facilities.

 Creating Convenience to Attract Patients

-The most important thing to remember about leveraging the retailization of healthcare to your advantage?
+The most important thing to remember about adapting healthcare marketing to retailization is to leverage this shift to your advantage.
 Market yourself directly to the consumer.
 Be upfront and transparent about what you bring to the table.
 If you don’t, your competition certainly will—and you’ll be left in the dust.

 Get More Expert Perspective